Meal preparation: Advance preparation

 Meal preparation involves preparing meals ahead of time.
 This practice may occur among people who desire to lose weight, gain muscle mass, or maintain a healthy lifestyle.
 Advance preparation can serve to standardize food portions.
 Prepared meals are fully cooked.
 Meals may be prepared in small containers such as Tupperware, and are sometimes labeled and dated to remain organized.

 Benefits

 Saving money

 By preparing meals in advance, there is a limited need for an individual to purchase food from restaurants or bars, which can have an average markup rate of around 300%.
 According to the 2020 Consumer Expenditures Report from the Bureau of Labor Statistics, there was a 32.6 percent decrease in spending of food away from home from 2019 to 2020 and, simultaneously, there was a 6.4 percent increase in spending in food at home (which is defined as food at grocery stores and other food stores where the final purchaser is the consumer.)
-These trends can be attributed to the rise of the COVID-19 during this period as consumers were more hesitant to eat out at this time.
-The rise in spending for food at home and decrease for food away from home means people were preparing more food at home.
-Which led to the average consumer saving approximately $1151 from eating out less from 2019 to 2020.
+These trends can be attributed to the implementation of the COVID-19 lockdown orders by governments during this period.
+The average consumer saved approximately $1151 from eating out less from 2019 to 2020.